Kudaraidee/multiminer/README.md

 Windows Building Process
 ---------------------
-The following instructions have been supplied by frozen80 from the Alterdot community and they can be used to compile a.multiminer for Windows with OpenCL only.
+The following instructions have been supplied by frozen80 from the Alterdot community and they can be used to compile multiminer-kudaraidee for Windows with OpenCL only.
 It will work for both Nvidia and AMD cards.
 CUDA support can be enabled on Linux for now.

 1. Download MSYS2 from here https://www.msys2.org/ and install the necessary tools.
 Follow the tutorial on the page to update the system packages.